ryantd42/NY-Legislative-Git/2023/S6493C-2023/bill.md

-  be  reprinted  as  amended,  retaining its place in the order of third reading -- reported favorably from said committee  to  third  reading, amended  and  ordered  reprinted,  retaining its place in the order of third reading
+  be  reprinted  as  amended,  retaining its place in the order of third reading -- reported favorably from said committee  to  third  reading, amended  and  ordered  reprinted,  retaining its place in the order of third reading -- again amended and ordered  reprinted,  retaining  its place in the order of third reading

  AN  ACT to amend chapter 639 of the laws of 1970 incorporating the Oris- kany Volunteer Exempt Firemen's Association  of  Oriskany,  county  of Oneida,  and  providing  for its powers and duties, in relation to the name and purposes of such association

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Sections 1, 2, 3 and 7 of chapter 639 of the laws of 1970
  incorporating the Oriskany Volunteer  Exempt  Firemen's  Association  of Oriskany,  county  of Oneida, and providing for its powers and duties is amended to read as follows:
   Section 1.
 Incorporation; membership.
 A membership corporation by the name of "Oriskany Volunteer Exempt [Firemen's] FIREFIGHTERS'  Benevolent Association  of Oriskany, county of Oneida" is hereby created.
 It shall be composed of such persons eligible to membership therein as hereinaft- er provided as shall: (a) notify the secretary of the Oriskany Independ- ent Fire and Hose Company, also known as Oriskany Volunteer Fire Depart- ment, in writing prior to the organization meeting of  such  corporation hereinafter  provided  of  their  desire to become members, or (b) shall attend such meeting or an adjournment thereof, and also such persons  so eligible  as  may  become  members  of  such corporation pursuant to its by-laws.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD10811-10-3
+ S. 6493--C  2

   § 2.
 Persons eligible to membership.
-All persons who are now or have been, or who hereafter shall be active volunteer members of the Oriskany

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10811-08-3
- S. 6493--B  2

- Independent  Fire  and  Hose  Company, also known as Oriskany Volunteer Fire Department, and who have heretofore  acquired  or  shall  hereafter acquire the status of exempt volunteer [firemen] FIREFIGHTERS as defined in  section two hundred of the general municipal law or any other appli- cable law by virtue of having rendered service in said fire  department,
+All persons who are now or have been, or who hereafter shall be active volunteer members of the Oriskany Independent Fire and Hose  Company, also known  as  Oriskany  Volunteer Fire  Department,  and  who  have heretofore acquired or shall hereafter acquire the status of exempt volunteer [firemen] FIREFIGHTERS as defined in  section two hundred of the general municipal law or any other appli- cable law by virtue of having rendered service in said fire  department,